Großer Brombachsee

+Description

 Inaugurated in 2000, the Brombachsee is the largest reservoir in the Franconian Lake District and the largest still water in Franconia.
 The lake is one of the largest dams in Germany, both in terms of surface area and storage volume.
 In addition to flood protection in the Altmühl valley, its main purpose is to regulate water levels in northern Bavaria, where rainfall is low.
-For this purpose, the lake can be filled across the continental divide from the Altmühl via the Altmühlsee up to the reservoir level of 410.5 metres.
-Via smaller tributaries, water can be released into the Regnitz, which flows into the Main, up to the drawdown limit of 403.5 m.
-In addition to water management purposes, the lake is also used for recreation, leisure and fishing.
+For this purpose, the lake can be filled across the continental divide (North Sea-Black Sea catchments) from the Altmühl via the Altmühlsee up to an above-sea-level surface of 410.5 metres.
+Via smaller distributaries, water can be released into the Regnitz, which flows into the Main, up to the drawdown limit of 403.5 m.
+In addition to water management purposes, the lake is used for recreation, leisure and fishing.